A Client's Guide to Avoiding Fake "Escort" Scams

 I have been meeting Clients for years, most of whom have far more experience than I do, and have never ever had one mention being scammed.
 I'm sure it happens, but I don't think it's particularly common.
 However, it is still perfectly understandable to want to stack the odds in favour of it never happening to you.

 Notice I am also putting "escort" in quotation marks.
-An Escort by definition is someone who has sex with you in exchange for money, but they are obviously not who we are talking about here.
+An Escort by definition is someone who honestly and openly dates for money, which is perfectly legal in Britain, but they are obviously not who we are talking about here.
 A person who steals money is a thief, a person who blackmails is a blackmailer and a gang who rob you are muggers, all of which are completely illegal and should be reported to the police.
 So who we're really talking about is thieves, blackmailers and muggers, and how to avoid them.

 Step 1: READ THE WEBSITE.
 NOW READ IT AGAIN.

 If they have gone to the effort and expense of building and maintaining their own website and have been blogging or posting regularly on social media for months or even years then they are almost certainly a real person.
-The guys who e-mail you saying that you've won the lottery and all you need to do to claim your prize is make a Western Union transfer do not go to that much effort.
+The guys who e-mail you saying that you've won the lottery do not go to that much effort.

 Step 2: See if she's verified on any directories

-Some websites like Tryst and AdultWork will tell you on a lady's profile that she has been "Verified", which means the owner of the website has checked her ID and can confirm it is her in her photos.
+Some websites like Tryst will tell you on a lady's profile that she has been "verified", which means a staff member has checked her ID and judged it to be her in her photos.
 Sadly, there is no equivalent feature for Clients, which is why many Escorts have to ask you to e-mail them your photo ID directly.
-Perhaps it is time we started asking websites like AdultWork to allow Clients to verify too!
+Perhaps it is time we started asking websites like Tryst to allow Clients to verify too!

-Not all legitimate Escorts get verified, not least because some websites charge for the privilege or report our IDs to US Immigration, but it's something.
+Not all legitimate Escorts get verified, not least because some websites charge for the privilege or report our IDs to US Immigration so we can’t go on holiday (!)- but it's something.

-Example of a verified profile (mine!) on AdultWork.
+Example of a verified profile (mine!) on Tryst.

 Step 3: See if she has any AdultWork feedback

-If the lady you are interested in has an AdultWork profile, read her feedback from confirmed Clients that have actually met her (it is a bit like eBay).
-This is more reliable than anonymous places where anyone can post fake reviews (both positive and negative) and it is impossible to know if they are real Clients, fantasists, or scammers.
+If the lady you are interested in has an AdultWork profile, read her feedback from confirmed Clients that have actually met her.
+It is just like eBay.
+This is more reliable than anonymous forums where anyone can post fake reviews- negative as well as positive- and it is impossible to know if they are real Clients, fantasists, or scammers.

 Not everyone is on AdultWork of course, but it doesn't hurt to look.